A1admin/rfid-log-archiver/README.md

 ## Building
 ### Required for building:
-* Linux OS - Used Ubuntu 18.04 LTS but any Linux Distribution should work)
+* Windows OS - Used Windows 10
-* Linux compiler that has c++17 support (I used GCC but Clang is also an option)
-* CMake - Install this via package manager (apt, apt-get, or snap are the available package managers on Ubuntu 18.04 LTS.
-Any should work)
-* Make - Install this via package manager (apt, apt-get, or snap are the available package managers on Ubuntu 18.04 LTS.
-Any should work)
+* C++ Compiler that supports C++ 17 standard - I used Visual Studio 2019
+* CMake
-* 7z Lzma SDK - Download the SDK library from the official site (Link provided below in the building section)
+* 7z Lzma SDK - Download the SDK library from the official site (Link provided below in the building section and included in the 3rdparty directory)

 ### Getting Started
 You will need to be comfortable with the command line or terminal to compile and run this program

 1. Clone the repository ``git clone https://github.com/A1admin/rfid-log-archiver``
-2. Go to the [7zip](https://www.7-zip.org/sdk.html) website and download the latest version of the sdk
+2. Go to the [7zip](https://www.7-zip.org/sdk.html) website and download the latest version of the sdk or use the SDK from the 3rdparty directory
 3. Extract the SDK and change directory to ``C/Util/Lzma`` (**Note**: Not the **Local C Drive** but the directory that was extracted from the archive)
-4. Run ```make -f makefile.gcc``` to build the object files (``filename.o``)
-5. Copy the ``C/`` directory from the compressed file in a location where you can reference it later taking note of the full path
+4. Open Visual Studio and open the project file found within ``C/Util/Lzma``.
+There maybe a prompt to convert the project to a newer project file, accept, and make sure the target architecture matches what you're building for.
+Ex. x86 on x86 systems aND X64 for x64 systems.
+By default it's x86 and needs to be changed to x64
+5. Change the build target from Debug to Release, build, and exit Visual Studio once complete
-6. Change directory to rfid-log-archiver
+6. Change directory to the root directory for rfid-log-archiver from powershell
 7. Run ```mkdir build; cd build```
-8. Run cmake ```cmake .. -DCMAKE_BUILD_TYPE=DEBUG -DCMAKE_C_COMPILER=/usr/bin/gcc-8 -DCMAKE_CXX_COMPILER=/usr/bin/g++-8 -D7Z_ROOT_C=/path/to/library```
+8. Run cmake ```cmake .. -D7Z_ROOT_C=/path/to/library```
-9. Run make ```make```
+9. Run make ```msbuild /p:Configuration=Release /m:4 rla.vcxproj```
 10. Run rla ```rla help```